influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/analyzing-logs.md

 Select the **Truncate** or **Wrap** option to determine how text appears when it exceeds the width of the cell.

+To copy the complete, untruncated log message, select the message cell and click **Copy**.

 ## Logs in dashboards
 An incredibly powerful way to analyze log data is by creating dashboards that include log data.
 This is possible by using the [Table visualization type](/chronograf/v1.7/guides/visualization-types/#table) to display log data in your dashboard.